philips-software/amp-devcontainer/.github/CONTRIBUTING.md

 - `fix!: escape fe ff in binary ports`

    This pull request fixes binary ports, and indicates that this is a backwards-incompatible change.

+> [!TIP]
+> If your work consists of a single commit, creating a pull request will default to the name of that commit.
+If you use conventional commit style for that single commit, your pull request already has the correct name.

 ### Submitting a Pull Request (PR)